|Alpha Education Books|

 A Diabetes Rescue Starter Pack is available that includes the program manual and an introductory jar of Alpha DMX.
 The best way to evaluate this approach to Diabetes 2 management is to order the Starter Pack.
 Order Diabetes Starter Pack

 Formulas and Printed books are shipped to all destinations in Canada and USA.
 Prices are listed in Canadian dollars.
 US $ cost is depends on the daily dollar exchange rate.
-Book order pages show Add to Cart buttons for mail delivery (US and Canada).
+Click Order Page buttons to see book prices and order books for mail delivery (US and Canada).
 All books can be downloaded as PDF files.
 Click the Download buttons to order eBooks for download.
 Click the book titles (center column) to read topics from each book.

 Secure Order Site